 How Does It Work?

-This course is a 4-module live, interactive online workshop from July 17 to August 20, 2018.
+This course is a 4-module online workshop.

-Have more questions?
+Have questions?
 No problem!

 You’ll have access to this site and all the related materials and resources for ONE FULL YEAR.
 That means you can re-watch sessions and ask additional questions again during that 12-month period.